kaygeea/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Task 19 -

-Task 20 - Because an empty tuple can be formed by an empty pair of parentheses.
+Task 20 - Yes, because an empty tuple can be formed by an empty pair of parentheses.

-Task 21 - Because a tuple is a collection of objects enclosed in a parentheses and separated by commas.
+Task 21 - Yes, because a tuple is a collection of objects enclosed in a parentheses and separated by commas.

-Task 22 - Because a comma must follow an expression when creating a tuple 'singleton'.
+Task 22 - No, because a comma must follow an expression when creating a tuple 'singleton'.

-Task 23 -
+Task 23 - Yes, becuase of the same reason that applies to task 22.

 Task 24 -